daenash/palomar/README.md

 # Palomar 🏔️🔭🌌

-> Let's see what's beyond

 A utility library that extracts types from your `express` backend and lets you use it with `axios` as a typesafe API client.

-> **_Why not using tRPC?_**
+> **_Why not tRPC?_**
 >
-> This approach is really similar to tRPC, I might risk saying that it's a far far cousin of the latter.
+> This approach is really similar to tRPC, I might risk saying that it's a bastard son of the latter. tRPC was pretty much the inspiration behind this project.
 >
-> However it keeps the idea of separating routes by path and keeping the basic principles of a classic REST API.
-So this way we can write a really nice OpenAPI documentation for external usage if we'd like to allow other people to communicate with our server in some way.
-Moreover, it facilitates the type-safe utilization of the API within our monorepo, sparing us the complexity of generating API clients from OpenAPI documentations or code.
+> However this approach keeps the idea of separating routes by path and keeping the basic principles of a classic REST API, so this way we can write a really nice OpenAPI documentation for external usage if we'd like to allow other people to communicate with our server in some way.
+Moreover, it facilitates the type-safe utilization of the API within our monorepo, sparing us the complexity of generating client side API code.

+---

+## Overview

+Overview of the features that Palomer offers

+#### Validating input parameters

+When it comes to validating request information Palomar uses `zod` to check path parameters, query parameters and the request body.
+Validation is straightforward and if it succeeds, the context of the request will contain the parsed input parameters with their proper type.

+#### Typed middlewares

+Palomar let's the developer creating and attaching middlewares to requests, and the returned data from those middlewares are accessible in the request's context.

+_For example it's pretty easy to authenticate the user using a middleware and accessing that identified user on the request's context without any `d.ts` overwrite for the express request_

+#### Client side API types

+Palomar generates an API type from the routes defined using it's utility functions.
+Using this type on client side with Palomar's client utility developers can have a fully typed interface for calling the server.

+_Palomar utilize `axios` to create such client, so all other axios related setups can be used with it!_

+---

-## Basic Usage
+## Basic usage example

 ### Server side